From abundance, all benefits flow

 National leadership

-The NZ RLIC is the single national body that coordinates science, policy, and market initiatives for the commercial fishery.
-It sets industry-wide standards, prepares submissions to government, and ensures traceability from the vessel to export markets.
+The NZ RLIC is the single national body that coordinates science, policy, and management initiatives for the commercial fishery.
+It sets industry-wide standards, prepares submissions to central and local government, and commissions research and monitoring to inform management.

 Regional representation

-Across the nine lobster quota areas, regional lobster councils—made up of local quota owners, skippers, processors, and iwi enterprises—advise on harvest rules, fund local research, and elect one director each to the NZ RLIC board.
+Across the nine lobster quota management areas, CRA Management Area Councils (CRAMACs)—made up of local quota owners, skippers, processors, and iwi enterprises—advise on harvest rules, fund local research and management initiatives, and elect one director each to the NZ RLIC board.

 How Is It All Funded?

-The rock lobster industry contributes over $4.6 million annually in Government levies to support research and compliance.
-On top of this, CRAMACs and the NZ RLIC voluntarily fund additional projects to enhance local management.
+The rock lobster industry contributes over $5 million annually in Government levies to support research, administration and compliance.
+On top of this, CRAMACs and the NZ RLIC voluntarily fund additional projects to enhance local management and science.
 Since 2013, the NZ RLIC has operated under a dedicated commodity levy system, which is reviewed every five years.

 NZ RLIC Board of Directors